-Experiential Learning And Outdoor Education
+Experiential Learning And Outdoor Education in NJ

 The WPS Outdoor Education Program leads students into unfamiliar and challenging environments to facilitate goal setting and appropriate risk taking, improve communication skills, demonstrate how learning strategies are used outside of classroom environments, and encourage a commitment to social and ecological responsibility as well as the development of resiliency.
 These experiences are able to profoundly impact these key factors in a young person’s life in a manner and to a degree not possible in the typical classroom setting – this is uniquely so for students with learning difficulties.
 No environment teaches the most vital skill of overcoming obstacles quite like outdoor education.
 As one student put it, “I learned never to give up, even when the experience seems beyond my limits.”